mighty-gerbils/gerbil/doc/tutorials/languages.md

 our machinery up to the `#lang` form for custom language preludes.
 Here, we put this machinery to use with a language that has an adhoc surface syntax.

-Let's call our language `scuby`, because it takes the ruby approach in delinating basic blocks using `end` tokens.
+Let's call our language `scuby`, because it takes the ruby approach in delineating basic blocks using `end` tokens.
 The language itself is a toy, but it's complex enough to benefit from a proper parser and a lexer.